 Would a super-intelligence also be a super-feeler capable of super-suffering?
 Good question.
 No idea.
 We don't know how consciousness works.

-As Futurist and wacky as this sounds, I hope you can agree that this is the sort of thing we would want to know about and fight vehemently against, if it were happening.
+As Futurist and wacky as this sounds, I hope you can agree that causing a super-intelligence to super-suffer is something we would want to be aware of and fight vehemently against, if it were happening.
 We don't want to cause sentient beings to suffer, especially in a new world where we don't understand how to quantify that suffering.
 Right?
 Please? :)

 Consciousness is worth writing and thinking about